 Vintage Masters Publishing continued to place Lucian Blaque songs as Battleground was featured in the movie The Rider, written and directed by Chloé Zhao, which was released April 13, 2018.
 Running A.D. was featured in the Verizon Go 90 online series Play By Play which began streaming in July 2018.
 And Bring Them Down was featured in the National Geographic Channel’s Valley of the Boom on January 20, 2019.

-And, Kevin relocated to Austin, TX – The Live Music Capital of the World!
+In June 2019 Kevin relocated to Austin, TX – The Live Music Capital of the World!